craftr-build/net.maxon.c4d/README.md

 ### Legacy / Bridge API

-Many names Cinema 4D SDK changed drastically with R15.
-Maxon provided a `__LEGACY_API` preprocessor switch that enabled most of the old names.
-This legacy API switch was officially discontinued with R17.
+Many symbol names in the C4D SDK changed drastically in R15.
+Maxon provided a `__LEGACY_API` preprocessor switch that enabled most of the old names, however that switch is discontinued since R17.

-This Craftr module provides the old C4D legacy API header as `<c4d_legacy.h>` and is made available if you depend on the `net.maxon.c4d:addons` target.
+This Craftr module provides the old C4D legacy API header as `<c4d_legacy.h>`, which allows you to use much of the old API even in R17 to R19.
+It will be available by adding the `net.maxon.c4d:addons` target to your plugins' dependencies.

-You can instead depend on the `net.maxon.c4d:legacy` target and won't even need to add the `<c4d_legacy.h>` header as includes to your source files.
+You can also depend on the `net.maxon.c4d:legacy` target instead which will add the `c4d_legacy.h` as a prefix header, thus you won't need to manually add this include to all source files.

 ---

 The R16 SDK uses `#define override` on Windows which is actually invalid and Visual Studio 2015 (aka.
 14.0) complains about this.
-This directory contains file(s) that can be replaced in the R16 SDK to fix this issue, or alternatively a forced-include could be used which would disable the inclusion of the original `r16_compilerdetection_fix.h`.
+We provide a `<r16_compilerdetection_fix.h>` header (depend on `net.maxon.c4d:addons`) that has this error fixed.

 ---

 With **R20**, the Cinema 4D SDK changed drastically.
-Most prominent are the changes to enumerations. which all changed to `enum class` declarations.
+Most prominent are the changes to enumerations which all changed to `enum class` declarations.
 Macros like `NewObj()`/`NewMem()` and functions like `String::GetCStringCopy()` return a `maxon::ResultPtr<T>` instead of a raw pointer which can not be implicitly cast to the type `T*`, rendering all existing code using these